The Barn Theatre,

 Seats may not be moved from their fixed positions except with the express permission of the Duty Manager and they must not be removed from the auditorium or lifted onto the stage.

 Seat covers should be left in position until as late as possible before a production and replaced immediately after the final performance and before any scenery is dismantled.
-However the Barn Duty Manager should be consulted in case there is another production following shortly and then, by arrangement the seats may be left uncovered.
+However the Duty Manager should be consulted in case there is another production following shortly and then, by arrangement, the seats may be left uncovered.

 Each wheelchair must have an attendant provided.
 This can be a delegated attendant provided by the Hirer if insufficient are provided by the patron, but Hirers are reminded that they are expected to enforce this requirement rigidly.